Project Settings

 Stack

-The stack card shows every technology decision tracked for this project — frameworks, databases, ORMs, auth providers, and other architectural tools.
+Every technology decision tracked for this project: frameworks, databases, ORMs, auth providers, architectural tools.
 Items come from several sources:

 Source When